 We want to give him our best.

 Jim Putman and I make the cursory case for disciple making as the core mission of the church in our book DiscipleShift: Five Shifts to Help Your Church Make Disciples Who Make Disciples and Kevin DeYoung and Greg Gilbert make a similar but more elaborate case in their book, What is the Mission of the Church: Making Sense of Social Justice, Shalom, and the Great Commission.
-To help with clarity on this point, in the late spring of 2021 Scott Sager and I will publish a shorter, punchy, and cut-to-the-chase theological argument called, Disciple Making: The Core Mission of the Church (forthcoming by org).
+To help with clarity on this point, in the late spring of 2021 Scott Sager and I published a shorter, punchy, and cut-to-the-chase theological argument called Disciple Making: The Core Mission of the Church.

 See Richard Lovelace, Dynamics of the Spiritual: An Evangelical Theology of Renewal (IVP Academic; Expanded Edition, 2018).